mondaugen/856_for_zellersasn/doc/manual.md

 on channel 10, set the N1/N2/N3 switch to the upward position, the FREE/R=B/AREC switch to the middle or downward position, the FREE/QUANT/SKIP switch to the middle or downward position and the top P1/P2/P3 to the upward position.

-Now, while holding the (UNI) switch down, plug in the power to the back of the pedal.
+Now, while holding the UNI switch down, plug in the power to the back of the pedal.
 The MIDI channel you selected should display briefly on the LEDs in binary with the most significant bit on the left most light.
 A light that is on corresponds to a 1 whereas a light that is off corresponds to a 0.
-The light (bit) pattern and the corresponding MIDI channel are shown in the following table.
+The light (bit) patterns and the corresponding MIDI channel are shown in the following table.

 <table border="1">